Galactic-Programming/larify/docs/permissions.md

 - Full access to all UI elements
 - Can see and use all action buttons (create, edit, delete)
 - Can access project settings
+- Can assign tasks to members
+- Can set/unset done list for auto-completion
-- Can manage team members
+- Can manage team members (requires Pro plan)

 ### Editor View